Yousef301/POSIX-threads-under-Unix-Linux/README.md

-# Ant searching for food simulation
+# Ant Searching for Food Simulation